marshallflax/vision/AWS_Developer.md

 - Polling
   - Streams (Kinesis Data Streams and DynamoDB Streams)
-    - One iterator for each shard, and parallim up to ten batches per shard (respecting partition keys)
+    - One iterator for each shard, and parallel up to ten batches per shard (respecting partition keys)
     - Start from: (1) the beginning, (2) from a timestamp, or (3) only new items.
     - Can delay processing until "batch window" is full
     - NB: By default, if single item fails, entire batch is reprocessed until success or expiration.
 (Necessary for in-order processing)